Car Accident Arm Injury Claims

 Qualified Chicago Car Accident Lawyers to Help You Succeed

-Rosenfeld Injury Lawyers works with many car accidents victims every year with a myriad of injuries including arm damage.
-If this has happened to you,please call our law firm, and schedule a free consultation.
-We can discuss what settlement options you may have in Illinois to make up for the economic and non-economic damage of the event.
+Rosenfeld Injury Lawyers, LLC, works with many car accident victims every year with many injuries, including upper arm bone damage.
+If this has happened to you,please call our law firm, and schedule a free consultation at (888) 424-5757.